q-viper/q-viper.github.io/_posts/2020-06-05-convolutional-neural-networks-from-scratch-on-python.md

 Train Loss: 99970.6308 Train Accuracy: 15.52%
 Val Loss: 10490.2164 Val Accuracy: 13.8%
 ```
-The first epoch doesn't seem that much of satisfactionary but what might be other epoch?
+The first epoch doesn't seem that much of satisfactory but what might be the other epoch?

 ```
 Epoch: 10: